Yunuuuu/rsahmi/README.md

 acids while filtering out contaminants and false-positive taxonomic assignments from standard transcriptomic sequencing of mammalian tissues (See [SAHMI](https://github.com/sjdlabgroup/SAHMI)).
-This implementation leverages the `polars` package for fast and systematic microbial signal recovery and denoising from host tissue genomic sequencing.
+This implementation leverages the `rust` for fast and systematic microbial signal recovery and denoising from host tissue genomic sequencing.

 ## Installation